Chartered Professional Accountants of Ontario

 The criteria to be met is: Members who leave full-time employment for the purpose of parenting or providing full-time care to an elderly or ill family member may apply for a CPD exemption if:

-For Institute definitions of terms included in this section please refer to Regulation 4-5 of the ICAO Members’ handbook.
+For CPA Ontario definitions of terms included in this section please refer to Regulation 4-5 of the Members’ handbook.

 Each Member should undertake continuing professional development relevant and appropriate to the Member’s work and professional responsibilities to develop and maintain the Member’s competence necessary to provide high quality service to clients, employers, and other stakeholders.
 To be recognized towards your CPD requirement the activity shall: